Willie Barrow

 Willie Beatrice Barrow (née Taplin; December 7, 1924 – March 12, 2015) was an American civil rights activist and minister.
-Barrow was the co-founder of Operation PUSH, which was named Operation Breadbasket at the time of its creation alongside Rev. Jesse Jackson.
+She was the co-founder of Operation PUSH, which was named Operation Breadbasket at the time of its creation alongside Rev. Jesse Jackson.
 In 1984, Barrow became the first woman executive director of a civil rights organization, serving as Push's CEO.
 Barrow was the godmother of President Barack Obama.

 Biography

-Barrow was born Willie Beatrice Taplin in Burton, Texas, to Nelson, a minister, and Octavia Taplin, one of seven children.
-When she was 12, she organized a demonstration with fellow students to protest that white students were allowed to ride the bus, but black students had to walk to school.
-Barrow confronted the bus driver and demanded that he let her fellow students ride.
-When the bus driver confronted her about it she said "Y'all can kill me if you want to.
+Willie Beatrice Taplin was born on December 7, 1924, in Burton, Texas, to Nelson, a minister, and Octavia Taplin.
+She had six siblings.
+At age 12, Taplin organized a demonstration with fellow students to protest that white students were allowed to ride the bus, but black students had to walk to school.
+She confronted the bus driver and demanded that he let her fellow students ride.
+When the bus driver confronted her about it, Taplin said: "Y'all can kill me if you want to.
 But I'm tired."
-When Barrow turned 16, she moved to Portland, Oregon, to study at the Warner Pacific Theological Seminary (now Warner Pacific College).
-While still a student, Barrow and a group of black residents helped build one of the first black Churches of God in the city; she was ordained as a minister after graduation.
-She started working as a welder during World War II at the Swan Island Shipyard, where she met Clyde Barrow, whom she married in 1945 in Washington.
+When she turned 16, Taplin moved to Portland, Oregon, to study at the Warner Pacific Theological Seminary (now Warner Pacific College).
+While still a student, she and a group of black residents helped build one of the first black Churches of God in the city; Taplin was ordained as a minister after graduation.
+She started working as a welder during World War II at the Swan Island Shipyard, where she met Clyde Barrow, and they got married in 1945 in Washington.

 The couple moved to Chicago in the early 1940s, and Barrow attended the Moody Bible Institute to further her call to service.
 They lived on the South Side, and Barrow ran the youth choir at Langley Avenue Church of God.
 According to Barrow, she was approached by the minister to do some additional organizing for civil rights movement actions.
 Barrow campaigned for Harold Washington who became the first Black Mayor of Chicago in 1983.
-In 1984 and 1988 she worked for Jesse Jackson's presidential campaign.
+In 1984 and 1988, she worked for Jesse Jackson's presidential campaign.